gekitsuu/gekitsuu/rendered_manpage.md

 # THINGS I NEED

-As someone with ADHD and on the Autistic spectrum, I need to manage my sensory inputs a bit.
-Sometimes this means I need alone/quiet space or I may use earplugs or headphones to make my envionrment softer.
+I am someone who has ADHD and I'm on the Autistic spectrum.
+I need to manage my sensory inputs sometimes.
+This could mean I need alone/quiet space or I may use earplugs or headphones to make my envionrment softer.
+I'm usually pretty clear about when I need to step away but if you see me off in the corner it's probably me managing my sensory inputs and not that I'm anti-social by nature.

 # HOW I LEARN BEST